 - The first term of introductory physics (or the equivalent, or an AP score of 5; note that medical schools require two terms; physics can be delayed to the junior or senior year if necessary);

-- An introductory statistics course (EEB 355 is preferred and counts as a departmental; other appropriate, but non-departmental, courses are: ECO 202; ORF 245; POL 345; PSY 251; or SOC 301); the statistic requirement must be fulfilled by the end of fall term senior year.
+- An introductory statistics course.
+SML 201 is preferred.
+Other appropriate courses are: ECO 202, ORF 245, POL 345, PSY 251, or SOC 301; the statistic requirement must be fulfilled by the end of fall term senior year.